More Sustainable Choices

 C&A believes the due diligence process is valuable.
 Although sustainability is already ingrained in what we do, completing the OECD due diligence provides a perspective shift.
 It helps us learn where our current practices are strong and effective, where we need improvement, and where we have gaps.
 The learnings from C&A’s OECD assessment process are embedded into our 2028 sustainability strategy through ambitious new goals designed to address gaps and create the roadmaps to make positive change in our supply chain.
 And because we reassess and revise our sustainability tactics annually, we have ongoing opportunities to make updates in line with our learnings from the OECD due diligence process.

 Our risk assessment includes the 12 sector risks, such as forced labour, freedom of association, and health and safety.
 First, we assess the risks to understand the country risks as well as those possible in the actual C&A supply chain, along with their potential severity and a gap analysis of our actions compared to OECD expectations.
-Next, we determine the likelihood of risks occurring and prioritised future actions.
+Next, we determine the likelihood of risks occurring and prioritised future actions in a SMART way.
 We will implement actions as needed to address the risks and monitor their effectiveness, refining actions where appropriate.

 Eliminating forced labour